 Roger has been church planting in northeast Brazil.
 His work began in the city of Maceio on the eastern coast.
 For 15 years, Roger planted multiple churches and trained pastors and church leaders to shepherd those local assemblies.
 These churches today are active and growing under the leadership of those national pastors.
 After much prayer and seeking the Lord, Roger moved his family and ministry of church planting to the city of Aracaju in 2019.
 He is currently seeking to replicate the kind of church planting and deep personal investment of training national pastors and leaders of these new assemblies.

-While serving, Roger earned degrees from Clarks Summit University, Northland University, and Piedmont University.
+While serving, Roger earned degrees from Clarks Summit University, Northland University, and Carolina University.
 This has opened opportunities to train future pastors around the globe.
 Roger has five children and one granddaughter.
 He continues to be supported on staff at Countryside as a church planting missionary.

 Missionary Pastor – Mexico